Introduction: 200kW AC Motor Controller for Electric Car

 I'm going to walk you through the process of building your own 200kW (268 HP!!)
 AC motor controller for around $1000.
 It can be less than that if you get a few good deals on Ebay, or are content with less power.

-I wrote the field oriented control software that goes on the dsPIC30F4011 microcontroller, and am making it freely available to do with as you please.
+I wrote the field oriented control software that goes on the dsPIC30F4011 microcontroller, and am making it freely available to do with as you please, as long as you don't make money off of it.
 If you want to modify it, MPLab is free:

 Also, I made the PCB used for the control and driver section, and am making the schematic and pcb artwork available for you to modify to your heart's content.
 They were made in DesignSpark, which is also completely free to download: